-What you need to know about Factory Reset Protction
+Factory Reset Protection: What you need to know

-Factory Reset Protection (FRP) is a security method that was designed to make sure someone can't just wipe and factory reset your phone if you've lost it or it was stolen.
-Starting with Android Lollipop, FRP is "standard" in vanilla Android, and most of the companies making our phones have implemented it in their own models.
-It's a good thing — it makes a stolen phone harder to use, which makes it less appealing to thieves, and anything that can protect our data on a phone we've lost is welcome.
+Factory Reset Protection (FRP) is a security method that was designed to make sure someone can't just wipe and factory reset your phone (or tablet or wearable) if you've lost it or it was stolen.

+Starting way back with Android 5, FRP is "standard" in vanilla Android, and the companies making our phones have implemented it in their own models.
+It's a good thing — it makes a stolen device almost impossible to use, which makes it less appealing to thieves, and anything that can protect our data on the devices we've lost is welcome.

 How it works

+You'll pretty much need to know the login details for the last account to use the device before you can reset it and create a new owner account.
+Note that this means you may need to have the password or PIN, not just have access to a fingerprint.

 We've been bitten by this ourselves.
 We ship phones all over North America and the U.K., and sometimes it's easy to forget you're still signed in when you stick a phone in a box.
-And yes, we end up having to share a password to get past the initial setup because of other policies Google has in place to protect your account.
+And yes, we have needed to share a password to get past the initial setup because of other policies Google has in place to protect your account.

+This is a bit of an inconvenience, but it's understandable because FRP is in place to make sure your data is safe if you lose your device or it gets stolen.

-This is a bit of an inconvenience, but usually, we remember the one critical rule: If you change or reset your Google account password, you can't use it to wipe a phone that's using it for 72 hours.
+You do have to remember the one critical rule: If you change or reset your Google account password, you shouldn't use it to wipe a phone that's using it for 72 hours.
+If you do this, Google can (and has) lock down your entire account.
+If this happens you'll need to try and contact Google support to get it fixed.
+Nobody wants that so change it and wait a few days.

 Disable it the right way